-Because our application was built before iOS multi-tasking existed, it did not handle re-authentication and so it quit when the user went to another app or the home screen.
+Because our application was built before iOS multi-tasking existed, it did not handle re-authentication.
+The quick fix (that became permanent) was to make the app quit when the user went to another app or the home screen.

-We modified the existing data fetching code to be multi-threaded using iOS GCD, reducing load times for most customers from 12 to 25 seconds to only 4 to 5 seconds.
+We modified the existing data fetching code to be multi-threaded using iOS GCD (Grand Central Dispatch), which reduced load times for most customers from 12 to 25 seconds to only 4 to 5 seconds.

 One of the biggest problems still remaining in the app was when users went out of coverage, or one of our core services was temporarily unavailable.
 The user experience was effectively reduced to a “try again later” message.

-Worked with consultants from Thought Works to add data caching into the app, and updating the UI to clearly explain when data was cached or live.
+Working with consultants from Thought Works we added data caching into the app, and updated the UI to clearly explain when data was cached or live.
 The result was customers being able to see their services and balances when offline or during outages.

 Always be curious.
 If I hadn’t heard the database lead mention 4 hits on his service and then followed my curiousity, we’d still have 20 second login times.

 We made a lot of changes to the app, comparing it from when I started to when I left is a startling difference.
 However our customers never noticed - because we implemented this big change as many small changes over time.

 Peformance and reliability are important to customers.
 We were able to make a direct correlation between the changes we made and the app reviews.
 The culmination of these changes raised the app rating from 1.3 stars to 4.2 stars.